compsult/MenuOptions/docs/source/index.rst

 - has a rocker control for binary choices (yes/no, true/false, etc)

+- uses scrolling to accomodate large lists

 - is flexible, configurable and stays in the viewport

 - been tested on Win 8.1 IE10 and Safari 5.17, on Ubuntu Chrome 41.0.2272 and Firefox 37.0

-- has a suite of 14 automated tests
+- has a suite of 15 automated tests

 Prerequisites:
 --------------